 In natural, healthy respiration, the spine extends and its curves diminish on inspiration, which gives the diaphragm and the muscles that support the ribcage the opposition they need to expand the thoracic cavity.

-The central tendon of the diaphragm is joined to a network of fascia, primarily through the pericardium, to which it is welded, that attaches to the upper ribs and cervical spine.
-It is also supported by the phreno-periocarial ligaments.
+The aponeurosis, or cental tendon, of the diaphragm is joined to a network of fascia, primarily through the pericardium, to which it is welded, that attaches to the upper ribs and cervical spine.
+It is also supported by the phreno-pericardial ligaments.
 Thus, when the spine is allowed to lengthen on inspiration, the vertical travel of the diaphragm is restrained, which allows its contraction to work with intercostal muscles in lifting the ribs.

-What you do not see in this diagram is the fascia, which covers and suspends the aponeurosis of the diaphragm and the pericardium which works alongside ligaments to keep the diaphragm from moving downwards on contraction.
+What you do not see in this diagram is the fascia that covers and suspends the aponeurosis of the diaphragm and the pericardium which works alongside ligaments to keep the diaphragm from moving downwards on contraction.

 Also, the scalenes, which attach to the transverse processes of the cervical vertebrae, descend to the 1st and 2nd ribs.
 When the spine lengthens on inspiration, these muscles are supported so that their action may lift the top ribs, and so that contraction of the para-sternal intercostals, which assist the diaphragm in lifting the ribs, does not compress the upper chest.